orbitalquark/scinterm/docs/index.md

 * Autocompletion lists cannot show images (pixmap surfaces are not supported).
   Instead, they show the first character in the string passed to [`SCI_REGISTERIMAGE`][].
-* Buffered and two-phase drawing is not supported.
+* Buffered drawing is not supported.
 * Caret settings like period, line style, and width are not supported (terminals use block carets with their own period definitions).
 * Code pages other than UTF-8 have not been tested and it is possible some